How Much Should You Really Spend On A Sofa?

 The best part?
 The price.

-At $1,549 — with trendy green velvet upholstery — a Sven sofa from online furniture retailer Article hits my home reno budget’s sweet spot.
+At $1,549—with trendy green velvet upholstery—a Sven sofa from online furniture retailer Article hits my home reno budget’s sweet spot.
 It costs enough to ensure the arms don’t fall off after a year, but not so much I’ll worry about rogue popcorn kernels that will inevitably be trapped in crevices.

-Compared to items such as food or clothes, Canadians shell out less for household furnishings — an average of $935 per year according to the most recent data from Statistics Canada — but that’s because we buy furniture less frequently, since we expect it to last.
+Compared to items such as food or clothes, Canadians shell out less for household furnishings—an average of $935 per year according to data from Statistics Canada—but that’s because we buy furniture less frequently, since we expect it to last.
 That goes double for a sofa.
-Compared to a hexagonal side table or even a pair of accent chairs, the couch is not only the centre-point of a living room, it’s also the wear-and-tear workhorse.
+Compared to a hexagonal side table or even a pair of accent chairs, the couch is not only the centrepiece of a living room, it’s also the wear-and-tear workhorse.
 That’s why most design experts will tell you it’s one item to splurge on.

 Even so, you don’t necessarily have to buy a top-of-the-line designer option to get a sofa that’s best for your space.
 There’s a whole range of price points to explore, depending on your budget and needs, maintains Melissa Grieve, an interior designer in Guelph, Ont., who works with local and international clients.